TehMerow/Blender_Nord_Dark_Theme/readme.md

 1. Download [this repo as zip](https://github.com/TehMerow/blender_nord_dark_theme/archive/refs/heads/main.zip) or clone the repository then extract to somewhere on your device

-2. Open Blender and go to the theme prefrences under Edit > Prefrences > Themes
+2. Open Blender and go to the theme prefrerences under Edit > Prefrences > Themes

 3. Click on the install button and navigate to where you extracted the zip file or cloned the repository, click on "nord_dark.xml" and click on "Install Theme"